-This morning you will exit Etosha through the 'back gate' (Galton Gate) & take the scenic drive to Etendeka Mountain Camp which is set in the north of Damaraland.
-You will be expected there at approximately 15h00.
+This you will exit Etosha and take the scenic drive to Etendeka Mountain Camp, which is set in the north of Damaraland.
 Although it is a remote bush camp, rare sightings of giraffe, Hartmann’s mountain zebra, oryx, springbok and even desert elephant and black rhino can add an exciting bonus to your stay at certain times of year.

 Today you will start to head south into the heart of Damaraland where you will be staying at the campsite that belongs to Mowani.
 This is a scenic area, famous for the rock art.